Foreign Members of BCF (Active in FIDE tournaments)

 Bahamian Players (Active in FIDE tournaments)

 5 CM Joseph, Elton - 1811 - CM Elton Joseph represented the Bahamas at the 2014 and 2016 Olympiad.
-In 2016, he was the 1st board player for the Bahamas.
-He is a FIDE certified National Instructor and President of the Bain and Grants Town Chess Club.
-He is an active FIDE Arbiter.
+He is currently the President of the Bahamas Chess Federation and an active FIDE Arbiter.

-6 WCM Karelina, Polina - 1719 - WCM Polina Karelina was first introduced to chess at the age of 4 by Bahamian chess teacher Warren Seymour.
+6 WCM Karelina, Polina - 1809 - WCM Polina Karelina was first introduced to chess at the age of 4 by Bahamian chess teacher Warren Seymour.
 She has been a member of the Bahamas Chess Federation since she was 5 years old.
 At the age of 6 she won the Under 10 Championship of the Bahamas.
 Only 2 years later at the age of 8, Polina became the Bahamas Overall Scholastic Individual Champion 2010.
 At the age of 9 she tied for first place in the Bahamas Junior Chess Championship.
 She became the Junior Chess Champion in 2011 when she was 10 years old.
 Polina represented The Bahamas in the World Youth Chess Championships in 2009 (Turkey) and 2011 (Brazil) before encountering health issues that curtailed her chess ambitions.
 In January 2016, Polina returned to participating in tournaments.
 She earned the Women Candidate Master (WCM) title in the Sub-Zonal 2.3.5 (May 2016, Barbados).
-By FIDE (World Chess Federation) ratings list, Polina is currently the number 1 female chess player in the Bahamas.
 She is the Bahamas Junior Chess Champion 2017.

 8 CM Smith, Nathan - 1633 - After playing in his first chess tournament in March 2013, Nathan went on to place second in the Bahamas Junior Chess Championship in August 2013 and to qualify for the Central American and Caribbean (CAC) Youth Festival held in San Jose, Costa Rica in December 2013.
 There, he won the gold medal in the Under-8 age category, and based on his exceptional performance, was awarded the Candidate Master (CM) title by the World Chess Federation (FIDE) - a first for The Bahamas.
 In 2016, Nathan won the Under 12 section of CARIFTA.
 He is the Bahamas Overall Scholastic Individual Champion 2017.